bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
         text: 'Dussel, E. 1998.
-“Beyond eurocentrism: the world-system and the limits of modernity”, In ' -
+“Beyond eurocentrism: the world-system and the limits of modernity”.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'In '
+      -
         type: text
         marks: